supaglue-labs/supaglue/docs/docs/platform/entities/overview.md

 ### Configuration

-Use the **Configuration --> Provider** page in the Management Portal to map your Entities to Providers.
+Use the **Connectors --> Provider** page in the Management Portal to map your Entities to Providers.
 Use the [Action API endpoints](../../api/v2/actions/entity-records) to write to them.

 Writing to an Entity Action API endpoint will call the appropriate Provider endpoint based on configured Entity Mappings.